10 Best Hearing Aids of November 2024: Expert Reviewed

 All MDHearing models are registered with the U.S. Food and Drug Administration (FDA) and are FDA-cleared.
 The company’s entry-level model, the AIR, is $297 per pair on sale—one of the lowest prices on this list.
 It lacks the advanced features of more expensive MDHearing hearing aids, such as dual directional microphones (which help filter out unwanted noise) and Bluetooth capability.
 But it still comes with advanced noise reduction, rechargeable batteries, feedback cancellation, telecoil technology, and customizable options that make it a good budget-friendly pick.

 The water-resistant NEO is often on sale for $297 per pair and has rechargeable batteries, which will give you roughly 18 hours of use on a three-hour charge.
-The NEO also features background noise reduction and feedback cancellation, and it offers simple controls for seamless sound adjustment, as well as a handy cleaning tool.
+The NEO also features background noise reduction and feedback cancellation, simple controls for seamless sound adjustment, and a handy cleaning tool.

 The NEO XS has upgraded noise reduction and is the smallest hearing aid in the lineup.
 It features a completely-in-the-ear design and promises all-day comfort.
 A standout feature is the portable charging case for convenient, on-the-go recharging.
 While the NEO XS retails for $1,499, you can often find it on sale for $397 per pair.

 The VOLT is a step up in terms of features.
-In addition to rechargeable batteries, which give you roughly 20 hours on a two-hour charge, the Volt has advanced digital technology with dual directional microphones and intelligent noise reduction, which should provide improved speech comprehension, and ultimately, easier communication.
+In addition to rechargeable batteries, which give you roughly 20 hours on a two-hour charge, the Volt has advanced digital technology with dual directional microphones and intelligent noise reduction, which should improve speech comprehension and, ultimately, easier communication.

 At $699.98 on sale ($2,399.98 retail), the VOLT MAX is the most advanced of the line.
 It may be the priciest, but it comes with the most additional features.
 To start, it’s the only Bluetooth-compatible model that works with the MDHearing smartphone app, which allows you the extra option to make volume and settings adjustments from your phone—in addition to the manual controls.
 Plus, the adaptive technology auto adjusts to noise detection.
 The only downsides are the VOLT MAX is a slightly larger model and the rechargeable battery only lasts 15 hours on a full charge.